zkemail/relayer/README.md

 # Relayer

-A permissionless Rust Axum webserver relayer service that reads email and responds to it.
-Uses IMAP to receive email and SMTP to send replies.
+A permissionless relayer server for an email wallet.
+It receives emails from users with IMAP, generates proofs with ZKP, submits them to an email wallet contract, and replies to the user's email with SMTP.

+## Branch Description
+- main:
+The main branch only supports halo2-based prover in [halo2-zk-email](https://github.com/zkemail/halo2-zk-email) and smart contracts implemented with an [email-wallet-contracts](https://github.com/zkemail/email-wallet-contracts) template.
+It was used to build a demo of ["Contract Wallet Using Emails" at ICBC2023](https://speakerdeck.com/sorasuegami/icbc2023-contract-wallet-using-emails).

+- feat/model
+The feat/model branch supports circom-based prover and smart contracts in [zk-email-verify](https://github.com/zkemail/zk-email-verify).
+The integration with the halo2-based prover is under development.

 Goerli Wallet Address (circom-only): 0x3b3857eaf44804cce00449b7fd40310e6de6496e

 ## Setup
 In a new cloud instance, run:

 ```
 sudo apt update
-chmod +x src/circom_proofgen.sh
-chmod +x ../rapidsnark/build/prover
 sudo apt-get install -y pkg-config libssl-dev build-essential nginx certbot python3-certbot-nginx
 curl https://sh.rustup.rs -sSf | sh
 cargo build --release
 ip -4 -o addr show scope global | awk '{print $4}' && ip -6 -o addr show scope global | awk '{print $4}' # Point the DNS to these raw IPs
 ```

-## Enable TLS/TCP Keepalive
+### Enable TLS/TCP Keepalive

 From [here](https://aws.amazon.com/blogs/networking-and-content-delivery/implementing-long-running-tcp-connections-within-vpc-networking/), or else your IMAP connection will drop every 6ish idle minutes.
 ```